salilab/SOAP/doc/index.rst

 Installation
 ------------------------
-1. Install required packages defined in env-config.py, detailed instructions: :mod:`env`
+1. Install required packages defined in env-config.py, detailed instructions: :mod:`envConfig`
 2. Config env-config.py and rename it to env.py

 Basic workflow to generate a statistical potential